The UK and Ireland’s best pilgrimage routes to walk this year

 England’s longest national trail is the subject of a new film due for release at the end of this month.
 Based on the best-selling memoir by Raynor Winn, The Salt Path follows the story of a couple who lose their home and embark on a long-distance walk with only a few pennies in their pockets.
 It took them two summers to complete the 1,000km South West Coast Path, which follows the coastline of Somerset, Devon, Cornwall, and Dorset.
 Those with a bit more cash to spare can complete the full journey on a new 56-night itinerary from Minehead to Poole.

-How: Macs Adventure offers the 56-night Full South West Coast Path tour from £7,469pp, including B&B accommodation and luggage transfers.
-Visit macsadventure.com.
+How: Macs Adventure offers the 56-night Full South West Coast Path tour from £7,469pp, including B&B accommodation and luggage transfers; macsadventure.com

+Read more: 10 of the best places to go in Cornwall to avoid the crowds

 Stonehenge Ancients Day Pilgrimage